kristinriebe/provenance-rave/readme-implementation-notes.md

 * find a better solution for providing a dynamic url for graphjson?
 * make use of ProvenanceGraphSerializer for overview graph, observationId form etc. as well
 * merge find_entity_graph with find_entity etc. to avoid code repetition
+* use different api-root for W3C and IVOA (rest framework)

 * ProvDAL:
     * Allow to enter an activity id as well